aws-deepracer/aws-deepracer-camera-pkg/README.md

         source ~/deepracer_ws/aws-deepracer-camera-pkg/install/setup.bash

-1. Activate the camera publisher to start publishing images using the below ros2 service call:
+1. Activate the camera publisher to start publishing images using the following ROS 2 service call:

         ros2 service call /camera_pkg/media_state deepracer_interfaces_pkg/srv/VideoStateSrv "{activate_video: 1}"

-## Launch Files
+## Launch files

-The  camera_pkg_launch.py is also included in this package that gives an example of how to launch the node independently from the core application.
+The `camera_pkg_launch.py` included in this package provides an example demonstrating how to launch the node independently from the core application.

         from launch import LaunchDescription
         from launch_ros.actions import Node